 —Rand Simberg, author of Safe is Not an Option

 All editions available at Amazon, Barnes & Noble, and all ebook vendors.
 The ebook can be purchased direct from my ebook publisher, ebookit, in which case you don’t support the big tech companies and I get a bigger cut much sooner.

-Autographed printed copies are also available at discount directly from me (hardback $24.95 or paperback $14.95, plus shipping).
+Autographed printed copies are also available at discount directly from me (hardback $24.95 or paperback $14.95; Shipping cost for either: $5.00).
 Just email me at zimmerman @ nasw dot org.

 Or you can purchase the ebook directly from my ebook publisher here.
 If you do I get a bigger percentage and sooner.

 In this ground-breaking new history of early America, historian Robert Zimmerman not only exposes the lie behind The New York Times 1619 Project that falsely claims slavery is central to the history of the United States, he also provides profound lessons about the nature of human societies, lessons important for Americans today as well as for all future settlers on Mars and elsewhere in space.